wearefine/fae/docs/usage.md

 # Global Search

 Fae features a global search/navigation in the upper right.
 Clicking on this will automatically display the first two levels of navigation.
-By entering at least three characters in the search bar results will be displayed from both navigation items and objects in your DB.
+Search results will be displayed from both navigation items and DB objects when three characters or more are entered in the search bar.

 Navigation items are matched by their defined titles, ignoring case.
 Objects are matched by their `fae_display_field`.